HOOU-TUHH/Pontifex-Hugo/README.md

 ## Development environment using Docker

-Download or clone `pontifex-hugo` first:
+Download or clone `pontifex-hugo` first
 ```bash
 git clone git@collaborating.tuhh.de:hoou-an-der-tuhh-projekte/pontifex/pontifex-hugo.git
 ```
+Follow the instructions on https://docs.docker.com/get-docker/ to install Docker on your machine.

 ### Building the Docker image locally and building the HUGO project